grantmacken/alpine-eXist/README.md

 ### Build Preamble

 1. beginning layers: alpine + openjdk:8-jre
-2. intermediate layer tagged as base:  eXist install
+2. intermediate layer tagged as base.
+This is the base eXist install
 3. layers used-for:
  - for desktop: tagged dev
  - for cloud:   tagged prod
 4. image as packaged application layer. e.g.
-  - for fop
+ - for fop apps

 ```
 make build INC=inc
 ```

-I can get the image slimmer, by removing install artifacts not required for running eXist e.g. Alpine does not have bash so the eXist /bin' dir be removed , the installer dir etc.

 We start from the openjdk:8-jre-alpine image.
 On top of this layer, we install eXist from the latest install binary provided by the eXist developers.

-Our first tagged base image is the openjdk jre + eXist.
+Our first tagged *base* image is the openjdk jre + eXist with a  few things stripped out of the eXist install.
-We strip a few thing out of the install, but it should provide a similar experience as if the user installed eXist from the install binary.
+It should provide a similar experience as if the user installed eXist from the install binary.

 From this base, the next stage is to get the image smaller to suit specific requirements.

-# TODO below
+# WIP below

 ## generic desktop development images
  - keep tests env